ashmeetk/ToDoApp/README.md

 # ToDoApp
 A todo app is generated using Spring Boot and Angular JS which talks to in-memory H2 database to perform CRUD operations on todo table.
 Spring Security is used to configure basic auth and JWT Auth.
+To create this project, I have taken help of the course Go Java Full Stack With Spring Boot and Angular by in28minutes official.

 # Credentials:
 Username: ashmeet